-- · Variable life insurance
+- Variable life insurance

 - Interest rate sensitive whole life insurance

-- · Semi-participating products
+- Semi-participating products

-- · Non-participating whole life insurance
+- Non-participating whole life insurance

 - · Non-participating endowment insurance

-- Non-participating educational endowment insurance
+- · Non-participating educational endowment insurance

 - U.S. dollar-denominated insurance

-Since we have not identified explicit correlations between interest rates or account values to the amount of minimum guarantee and the lapse and surrender rates regarding products other than variable insurance, we have developed dynamic surrender rates by referring to the experience with similar products and domestic and overseas trends of practice.
-Going forward, we will strive to improve dynamic surrender rates for the relevant products by carefully monitoring experience data and referring to experience with similar products and trends of practice in Japan and other countries.
+Since we have not identified explicit correlations that relate interest rates or the level of account value against minimum guarantee amount to lapse and surrender rates for policies other than variable insurance, we have developed dynamic surrender rates by examining experience on similar products, and taking into account current domestic and overseas practice.
+Going forward, we will strive to improve our approach to dynamic surrender assumptions for the relevant products by carefully monitoring experience data and referring to experience with similar products and trends of practice in Japan and other countries.